Big Toe Joint, Hammer Toe & Bunionette Problems:

 - Getting some extra depth shoes and skip lacing should be enough to avoid putting pressure on the bump.

-- Getting a great supportive pair of shoes will make sure that there is pressure removed from your midfoot and top of the foot (big toe joint).
+- Getting a great supportive pair of shoes will ensure that pressure is removed from your midfoot and top of the foot (big toe joint).

 - This is especially important if you have plantar fasciitis or any other type of heel injury.